mlatcl/iei/_lamd/motivation-boltzmann.md

 \subsection{This Week's Pair}

-\notes{No-go: the second law; human communication at \(\sim 100\) bits per second.
+\notes{No-go: the second law; human communication at $\sim 100$ bits per second.
 Prescription: the Boltzmann occupation.
 Free energy is the accounting of that pair.}

 \include{_information/includes/entropy-nogo-pair.md}